neondatabase/postgresql_anonymizer/docs/masking_functions.md

 ### Random in Range

-[RANGE types] are a powerfull way to describe an interval of values, where can define inclusive or excluvive bounds:
+[RANGE types] are a powerful way to describe an interval of values, where can define inclusive or excluvive bounds:

 <https://www.postgresql.org/docs/current/rangetypes.html#RANGETYPES-EXAMPLES>